-The Diamond Hill in Antreville, Abbeville County, Cherokee County, York County, or the Cooper River in Berkeley County are among the best places to rockhound in South Carolina.
-Apart from amethyst, you can also find tourmaline, garnet, kyanite, fossils, quartz, gold, diamonds, geodes, blue granite in the SC.
+The Diamond Hill in Antreville, Abbeville County, Cherokee County, York County, or the Cooper River in Berkeley County is among the best places to rockhound in South Carolina.
+Apart from amethyst, you can also find tourmaline, garnet, kyanite, fossils, quartz, gold, diamonds, geodes, and blue granite in the SC.

 Various fossils are spread throughout South Carolina, and there are also plenty of digging sites where you can hunt for specimens for a small fee.
 With that being said, let’s exactly where to rockhound in South Carolina and what you can find!

 If you are interested in checking out the best book about rockhounding in South Carolina you can find it by clicking here (Amazon link).

 Best Rockhounding Locations in South Carolina

 I won’t spoil all the fun by covering all the places, but I will mention a couple of them.